sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 Container Runtime: The container runtime is responsible for pulling the images and starting containers.
 Kubernetes supports multiple container runtimes, including Docker, rkt, and CRI-O.
 ![image](https://github.com/SushantOps/AWS_Devops_Questions_and_Answers/assets/109059766/e704a326-e9f2-4de1-9c28-13d18f8295d7)

-Also there are some other Questions ,
+**How do you manage secrets and configuration in a Kubernetes cluster?**

-How do you manage secrets and configuration in a Kubernetes cluster?
-Can you discuss your experience with tools such as ConfigMap and Secret?
+**Can you discuss your experience with tools such as ConfigMap and Secret?**

-Can you discuss your experience with using Kubernetes auto-scaling, such as horizontal pod auto-scaling (HPA) or vertical pod auto-scaling (VPA)?
+**Can you discuss your experience with using Kubernetes auto-scaling, such as horizontal pod auto-scaling (HPA) or vertical pod auto-scaling (VPA)?**

-Can you explain how you would use Kubernetes role-based access control (RBAC) to secure a cluster and its resources?
+**Can you explain how you would use Kubernetes role-based access control (RBAC) to secure a cluster and its resources?**

-Can you discuss how you would diagnose and debug issues with a Kubernetes application, such as slow performance or resource utilization problems?
+**Can you discuss how you would diagnose and debug issues with a Kubernetes application, such as slow performance or resource utilization problems?**

-Can you walk us through a recent project you worked on using Kubernetes, highlighting your role and responsibilities and the key challenges you faced?
+**Can you walk us through a recent project you worked on using Kubernetes, highlighting your role and responsibilities and the key challenges you faced?**